 1) "Bye-Bye, Drive-Thru!"Say farewell to the fast food places that beckon you on your way to work, and begin to make smarter choices at home instead.
 Consider breakfast as the way to fuel your day.
 A donut just won't do the trick.
+Do you know how many calories are in a donut?
 A sausage and egg biscuit will weigh you down, not get your motor running.
 If you think of breakfast as setting the course for the rest of your day, you'll start thinking healthy instead of fast, cheap, and convenient.

 2) Remember That Even "Healthy" Calories CountKeep an eye on your intake of fruit juices.
 One 6-oz. glass of fruit juice will run between 80 and 100 calories.
 Before you drink juice, have a tall glass of water -- you'll end up drinking less juice.
 Better still, instead of drinking your fruit, have the real thing.
 Juice causes your blood sugar to spike and insulin to surge, which can stimulate your appetite.
 Whole fruits are a good source of fiber, which can help curb your appetite.